 Her new memoir, On My Own, is a deeply personal account of how one says goodbye to a spouse of 54 years and of the life that remains, and the new life that is possible after that partner is gone.
 Suffering from Parkinson’s disease, she writes of her anger that John wasn’t “allowed to go in a more peaceful manner,” on his own timeline, with his loved ones at his side.

-Diane Rehm will read from sections of her book and discuss her current perspectives on the right to die.
+Diane Rehm may read a short passage of her book and will discuss the grieving process and current perspectives on the right to die.

 We will have a period for Diane to take questions from the audience.